sonic-net/DASH/documentation/general/dash-sai-pipeline-packet-flow.md

 - A DASH-SAI pipeline is used to represent a VM NIC (ENI).
 - The VxLAN VNI is used to do the direction lookup.
 - The inner MAC address is used for pipeline lookup, a.k.a.
 ENI lookup (ENI).
-- Once it goes into the corresponding DASH pipeline, the `outbound` pipeline will be used to process the packets coming from the VM, while the `inbound` pipeline will be used to process the packets going into the VM.
+- Once it enters the corresponding DASH pipeline, the `outbound` pipeline will be used to process the packets sourced from the VM, while the `inbound` pipeline will be used to process the packets destined to the VM.

 ## 5. Pipeline components